How To Improve Emotional Intelligence: Hints and Tips

-Emotional intelligence, sometimes known as EQ, is a measure of how good we are at managing our own emotions and being empathetic with others.
+Emotional intelligence is a measure of how good we are at managing our own emotions and being empathetic with others.
 It is hugely important in both our work and personal lives.
-Luckily, through effort and application it’s possible to become more emotionally intelligent.Summary by World of Work Project
+Luckily, improving emotional intelligence is possible through effort and application.

-Developing Emotional Intelligence
+Improving Emotional Intelligence

 Different people clearly have different levels of ability in every one of these domains.
 Some individuals may have great self awareness, but poor other awareness.
 Others may be good at all five domains and still others may be bad at all of them.

-Some of these differences are innate, but some are the result of experiences, education and practice over the course of an individual’s life time.
+Some of these differences are innate.
+But some are the result of experiences, education and practice over the course of an individual’s life time.

 Though we all have different levels of emotional intelligence today, the good news is that though it may be difficult, we can all learn to become better at each of the five domains and to become more emotionally intelligent overall.

-Understanding your own emotions
+Understanding your own Emotions

 Some things you can do to help improve your own emotional awareness include:

-- Speaking to others about your emotions,
+Speaking to others about your emotions,

-- Understanding your base emotional state / what “normal” is for you,
+Understanding your base emotional state / what “normal” is for you,

-- Learning the types of events that lead you to feel new emotions (these can be thought of as your emotional triggers),
+Learning the types of events that lead you to feel new emotions (these can be thought of as your emotional triggers),

-- Learning the mental and physical signs you experience with different emotions,
+Learning the mental and physical signs you experience with different emotions,

-- Monitoring yourself for changes in emotion,
+Monitoring yourself for changes in emotion,

-- Practicing noticing new emotions and feelings as they occur, and
+Practicing noticing new emotions and feelings as they occur, and

 Understanding how your behavior is prone to change under different emotional states.

 Developing strategies to manage yourself through different emotional states.
 These can include things like counting to 10, asking for a break, ensuring you have an ally in tough times or practicing breathing techniques.

-- Developing strategies that help you return (or bounce back) to your normal emotional state when you experience negative emotions .
+Developing strategies that help you return (or bounce back) to your normal emotional state when you experience negative emotions .
 These can include things like going for a walk, having someone to speak to when you’re not feeling like yourself, having a list of successes in your pocket to read and be proud of and practicing self coaching techniques such as the ETC model.

 Building up your core emotional strength through improved well-being, so that you’re less likely to be knocked off-kilter.
 This can be done through activities that increase your well-being and resilience such as changing your diet, sleep or exercise patterns, meditating, building your support network or simply giving yourself space to do more things that you enjoy.

-Managing your motivation
+Managing your Motivation

 There is a huge amount of work on motivation that may be of interest, but in the shorter term some things you can do to improve your motivation include:

 Using your support network to help you stay on track

-Recognizing emotions in others
+Recognizing Emotions in Others

 Being able to interpret how others are feeling and what they are thinking through non-verbal signs is an important skill.
 The better able you are you recognize and understand your own emotions, the easier you may find it to recognize the emotions of others.
 To improve your recognition of emotions in others consider:

 Practicing being mindful of the behaviors and emotions of others,

 Speaking to others about their emotions and how they are feeling,

 Understanding what “normal” is for those around you in your personal life / at work,

-- Empathizing with others and learning the “types” of things that can lead them to experience new emotions (their emotional triggers), and
+Empathizing with others and learning the “types” of things that can lead them to experience new emotions (their emotional triggers), and

 Learning to recognize behavioral and physical signs of emotions in others.

 Being able to respond appropriately to the emotional state of others is a very important and helpful skill that can only really be learned once you know how to recognize emotions in others.
 This skill is all about adjusting your own behaviors so that they are congruent with the emotional wants and needs of the people you are interacting with.
 Things you can do to improve this skill include:

 Speaking to others about their emotions and how they like to be interacted with in different emotional states,

-- Practicing “holding the space” (a coaching term) for others by mindfully adjusting your tone, volume, body language and attentiveness depending on what the person you are communicating with needs,
+Practicing “holding the space” (a coaching term) for others by mindfully adjusting your tone, volume, body language and attentiveness depending on what the person you are communicating with needs,

 Reflecting on how your interactions with others have gone: what’s worked well, and what hasn’t?

 Focusing on building good relationships with others (especially before you need them),

 Practicing how to respond to different people in their different emotional states, and

-- Developing ways of helping others get back to being in a good emotional state, if they are knocked off kilter.
+Developing ways of helping others get back to being in a good emotional state, if they are knocked off kilter.